- Data Mining and Data Warehousing

 2."The Elements of Statistical Learning: Data Mining, Inference and Prediction" by T Hastie and J H Friedman

-“The Elements of Statistical Learning: Data Mining, Inference and Prediction” Book Review: This book includes the main elements of statistical learning. main topics namely overview of supervised learning, linear methods for regression, linear methods for classification are introduced.
-Other topics mentioned are basic expansions and regularisation kernel methods, model assessment and selection.
-Exercises are also added at the end of each chapter for student’s practice.
-This book is useful for computer engineering students.
+“The Elements of Statistical Learning: Data Mining, Inference and Prediction” Book Review: This book provides an introduction to the fundamental principles of statistical learning.
+It covers various main topics, including an overview of supervised learning, linear methods for regression, and linear methods for classification.
+In addition, the book delves into other important topics such as basic expansions and regularization kernel methods, as well as model assessment and selection.
+Furthermore, each chapter includes a set of exercises designed to help students practice and apply the concepts learned.
+This book is highly recommended for students studying computer engineering.

 3."Application of Data Mining Techniques in the Analysis of Indoor Hygrothermal Conditions" by Nuno M.M.
 Ramos and João M.P.Q.
 Delgado

-“Application of Data Mining Techniques in the Analysis of Indoor Hygrothermal Conditions” Book Review: This book discusses data mining techniques used in the analysis of indoor hygrothermal conditions.
-Main topics introduced are indoor hygrothermal conditions, descriptive statistics, multiple regression analysis, classification trees.
-Other topics included are Case studies on outdoor conditions, in temperature, indoor relative humidity and applications of data mining techniques.
-All the techniques and methods are described with proper programs.
-This book is suitable for advanced computer science engineering students.
+“Application of Data Mining Techniques in the Analysis of Indoor Hygrothermal Conditions” Book Review: This book is aimed at advanced computer science engineering students and delves into the data mining techniques used to analyze indoor hygrothermal conditions.
+The main topics covered are indoor hygrothermal conditions, descriptive statistics, multiple regression analysis, and classification trees.
+In addition to these, the book also includes case studies on outdoor conditions, temperature, indoor relative humidity, and the application of data mining techniques.
+Each technique and method is described in detail, along with proper programs.

 4."Mastering Data Mining-The Art and Science of CRM" by M J A Berry and G S Linoff

-Book Review: This book offers a case study to best practices in the field of commercial data mining.
-The book also presents data mining tools and techniques thereby helping in making better business decisions.
-The book also shifts the focus from understanding data mining techniques to achieving business results thereby stressing on customer relationship management.
-The book also applies data mining techniques to solve many practical business problems.
-The book also explains the formulation of business problem, data analysis, result evaluation and many more.
+Book Review: This book presents a case study that showcases the best practices in commercial data mining.
+It not only provides an overview of data mining tools and techniques, but also demonstrates how they can be used to make informed business decisions.
+The book emphasizes the importance of customer relationship management by shifting the focus from mere understanding of data mining techniques to achieving business results.
+Additionally, it applies data mining techniques to solve various practical business problems.
+The book also covers topics such as the formulation of business problems, data analysis, result evaluation, and more.

 5."Foundations of Predictive Analytics (Chapman & Hall/CRC Data Mining and Knowledge Discovery Series)" by James Wu and Stephen Coggeshall

-“Foundations of Predictive Analytics (Chapman & Hall/CRC Data Mining and Knowledge Discovery Series)” Book Review: It explains the fundamentals to analyse data and building models for practical applications.
-It deals with statistical and linear algebra foundation of modelling methods.
-It discusses the copula functions, cornish-fisher expansion and other statistical techniques.
-Linear and non-linear methods are covered in this book.
-It also describes the methods used in time series and forecasting such as ARIMA, GARCH and survival analysis.
-This book includes various techniques for data analysis and modelling.
+“Foundations of Predictive Analytics (Chapman & Hall/CRC Data Mining and Knowledge Discovery Series)” Book Review: This book covers the basic principles of data analysis and model building for practical applications, including the statistical and linear algebra foundations of modeling methods.
+The content includes discussions on copula functions, Cornish-Fisher expansion, and other statistical techniques, as well as coverage of both linear and non-linear methods.
+Additionally, the book explores various methods used in time series and forecasting, such as ARIMA, GARCH, and survival analysis.
+With its comprehensive coverage of data analysis and modeling techniques, this book provides readers with a wide range of tools for effectively analyzing and modeling data.